Published in Primary Care

 Luminopia

-Luminopia is a virtual reality (VR) headset that presents dichoptic images projected at optical infinity.
-The device is paired with a smartphone to stream content licensed from shows on PBS, Nickelodeon, Sesame Street, and Dreamworks, among others.
+Luminopia is a binocular, dichoptic treatment viewed in a virtual reality (VR) headset that presents dichoptic images projected at optical infinity.
+The VR headset, loaned to the patients for the duration of their prescribed treatment, allows children to select from over 3,000 hours of kid-friendly content from PBS, Nickelodeon, Sesame Street, and Dreamworks, among others.

 CureSight